gohuang4/Go-Food-Me/Docs/integrations.md

 The application will need to get the following kinds of data from third-party sources:

-* Amazon Whole Foods Shopping List
+* Food Shopping List
 * Locations
+* Delivery Information